cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/using-cydia.md

 1. Tap the red icon next to the repo you want to delete
 1. Confirm the deletion

-The repo should now be removed from Sileo.
+The repo should now be removed from Cydia.
 {:.notice--textbox}

 ## Installing Tweaks